v0.1.0

 • a generic third-party authorization-code redirect flow

-The current reference proves request staging, protected dynamic client registration, consent, issued grants, owner self-export, and honest native-versus-polyfill source identity.
+The current reference proves request staging, public-client self-registration, consent, issued grants, owner self-export, and honest native-versus-polyfill source identity.

 Example 1: Longview requests compensation data from Northstar HR

 This is the native-provider path.
-Longview requests compensation records from Northstar HR, so the request identifies the source with provider_id, not connector_id.
+Longview requests compensation records from Northstar HR, so the request identifies the source with source: { kind: "provider_native", id: "northstar_hr" }.

 Step 1: Longview stages the request through PAR